Joe Gacy: Westside Xtreme Wrestling (2020)

-WWE
+WWE (2020–2026)

 NXT (2020–2024)

 On August 31, 2020, it was reported that Gacy had signed a contract with WWE, following the company's purchase of Evolve in July.
 On October 7, WWE announced that he had reported for training at the Performance Center, alongside five other professional wrestlers from Evolve.
 On the July 2, 2021, episode of 205 Live, Gacy made his television debut, defeating Desmond Troy to qualify for the 2021 NXT Breakout Tournament.
 On the August 3 episode of NXT, Gacy was eliminated in the first round by Trey Baxter.

 On the September 21 episode of NXT, Gacy began a new gimmick, portraying a politically correct spokesperson who "wants to make NXT his safe space", therefore establishing himself as a heel.
 He was later defeated by Cameron Grimes.
 On the October 5 episode of NXT, he defeated Ikemen Jiro and proceeded to give him a hug afterwards.
 Gacy formed an alliance with Harland who began accompanying him to the ring as his bodyguard.
 On the November 23 episode of NXT 2.0, he convinced the Cruiserweight Champion Roderick Strong to grant him a match for the Cruiserweight Championship at NXT WarGames, despite not weighing 205 pounds or below.
 At War Games, Gacy was unsuccessful at capturing the title.
 In April 2022, Gacy began feuding with the NXT Champion Bron Breakker after he and Harland kidnapped Breakker's father, Rick Steiner.
 Gacy's character began to morph into a dark and sadistic cult-like leader.
 A title match between Gacy and Breakker was later made official for Spring Breakin' on May 3, 2022.
 Gacy would fail to capture the championship.
 Gacy eventually challenged Breakker for a rematch at NXT In Your House, with the stipulation that if Breakker gets disqualified, he loses the NXT Championship.
 Gacy would fail to capture the championship yet again.